Ariana Grande: 2024–present: Eternal Sunshine, Wicked, and Petal

 Grande's seventh studio album, titled Eternal Sunshine, was released on March 8, 2024.
-It was preceded by its lead single, "Yes, And?", released on January 12, 2024.
+It was preceded by its lead single, "Yes, And?", released on January 12.
 The song debuted at number one on the Billboard Hot 100, topped the Billboard Global 200 and Global Excl.
 US charts for two weeks, and was followed by a remix featuring Mariah Carey on February 16.
 The second single, "We Can't Be Friends (Wait for Your Love)", was released in tandem with the album.
 Grande's first album in over three years, Eternal Sunshine marked her first major foray into dance and house music.
 Met with universal acclaim, critics dubbed it one of her most mature and sophisticated records yet.
 Both the album and its second single debuted atop the Billboard 200 and the Hot 100 respectively, achieving Grande's third-largest sales week (227,000 units) and making her the woman with the most Hot 100 number-one debuts (7).
 Elsewhere, the album debuted at number one in thirteen countries, including Australia, Canada, and the UK.
 With Eternal Sunshine and Thank U, Next, Grande became the first woman to have two albums produce multiple number-one single debuts in the US.
 It also marked her first instance of reaching the top of both the Billboard Hot 100 Songwriters and Hot 100 Producers charts.
 Topping the Pop Airplay chart for two weeks, "We Can't Be Friends (Wait for Your Love)" marked Grande's tenth number-one.

-On May 6, 2024, Grande performed at the Met Gala, and was joined on stage by Cynthia Erivo to close out her performance.
-"The Boy Is Mine", which reached the top 20 on the Hot 100, was released as the third Eternal Sunshine single in June; a remix featuring Brandy and Monica followed later that month.
+On May 6, 2024, Grande performed at the Met Gala and was joined on stage by Cynthia Erivo to close out her performance.
+"The Boy Is Mine", which reached the top 20 on the Hot 100, was issued as the third Eternal Sunshine single in June; a remix featuring Brandy and Monica followed later that month.
 On August 22, 2024, Grande released a reissue of her second studio album, My Everything, for the tenth anniversary of the record.
-Two extended editions of Eternal Sunshine containing the pre-released single remixes, guest vocals from Troye Sivan, and live versions of several tracks, were surprise released in March and October.
-Grande appeared on Saturday Night Live as the musical guest on March 9, 2024 to promote Eternal Sunshine.
-Grande featured on the remix to "Sympathy Is a Knife" on Charli XCX's remix album Brat and It's Completely Different but Also Still Brat, released on October 11, 2024.
+Two extended editions of Eternal Sunshine containing the pre-released single remixes, guest vocals from Troye Sivan, and live versions of several tracks, were surprise released in March and October 2024.
+Grande appeared as the musical guest on Saturday Night Live on March 9, 2024, to promote Eternal Sunshine.
+She featured on the remix to "Sympathy Is a Knife" on Charli XCX's remix album Brat and It's Completely Different but Also Still Brat, released on October 11, 2024.
 On the Las Culturistas podcast, Grande acknowledged that she would likely scale back her pop music output compared to earlier in her career, shifting her focus more towards acting.
-Eternal Sunshine was ranked as 2024's thirteenth-best-selling and ninth-most-streamed album globally by the International Federation of the Phonographic Industry (IFPI).
+Eternal Sunshine was ranked as 2024's thirteenth-best-selling and ninth-most-streamed album globally by the IFPI.